 In order for you to properly determine if bankruptcy is your most logical choice, you need to properly investigate all of your options.

 I know it's a chore, but this is one of those situations where you need to roll your sleeves up and spend some time.

 Life doesn't present many situations that are more important to get right than this one.
 To help you with your research, I have put together a list of articles that you will find helpful.

 I hope this information helps you compare your debt settlement vs bankruptcy options in a way that benefits you and your situation.
-Please feel free to contact me or comment below with any questions or comments.
+Please feel free to contact me.